Polycarbonyl

 Polycarbonyl, (also known as polymeric-CO, p-CO or poly-CO) is a solid, metastable, and explosive polymer of carbon monoxide.
 The polymer is produced by exposing carbon monoxide to high pressures.
-The structure of the solid appears amorphous, but may include a zig zag of equally-spaced CO groups.
+The structure of the solid appears amorphous, but may include a zigzag of equally-spaced CO groups.

 Formation

 Poly-CO can be produced at pressures of 5.2 GPa; it is amorphous and yellow to dark red in color.
 Polymerisation is catalysed by blue light at slightly lower pressures in the δ-phase of solid CO.
 Another white, crystalline phase can be made at higher temperatures at 6 or 7 GPa.

 R. J. Mills discovered this solid, which was first produced in a tungsten carbide anvil in 1947.
 Originally this was thought to be polymeric carbon suboxide, but the formation does not yield any gas byproduct such as carbon dioxide.
 The yield of the solid can be up to 95%.